-A. Educational Objectives

-- 10. Indicate the level of understanding of the objectives for the educational program among leaders, faculty members, students, and others in the medical education community.
-Do the objectives serve as effective guides for educational program planning and for student and program evaluation? - 11.
-Comment on the extent to which school-wide educational objectives are linked to physician competencies expected by the medical profession and the public.
-Summarise results from any associated outcome measures that demonstrate how well students are being prepared for the next stage of their training. - 12.
-Evaluate the adequacy of patient resources and clinical settings for achieving the school's clinical objectives.
+- A. Educational Objectives - 10.
+Indicate the level of understanding of the objectives for the educational program among administrators, faculty members, students, and others in the medical education community.
+Do the objectives serve as effective guides for educational program planning, and for student and program evaluation?

-B. Structure of the Educational Program

-- 13. Delineate the mechanisms ensuring that the educational program provides a general professional education that prepares students for all career options in medicine.
+- 11. Comment on the extent to which school-wide educational objectives are linked to physician competencies expected by the medical profession and the public.
+Summarize results from any associated outcome measures that demonstrate how well students are being prepared for the next stage of their training. - 12.
+Evaluate the adequacy of patient resources and clinical settings for achieving the school's clinical objectives. - B. Structure of the Educational Program - 13.
+Delineate the mechanisms ensuring that the educational program provides a general professional education that prepares students for all career options in medicine.
 Cite relevant outcomes indicating success in that preparation. - 14.
-Discuss the types and sufficiency of educational activities to promote self-directed learning and the development of the skills and habits of lifelong learning. - 15.
+Discuss the types and sufficiency of educational activities to promote self-directed learning and development of the skills and habits of lifelong learning. - 15.
 Evaluate the adequacy of the system for ensuring consistency of educational quality and of student evaluation when students learn at alternative sites within a course or clerkship. - 16.
 Comment on how well all content areas required for accreditation are addressed in the curriculum.
 Provide evidence that the school monitors the content covered in the curriculum to ensure that gaps or unwanted redundancies do not occur. - 17.
 Evaluate the workload and balance between education and service in the clinical years.
 Do students receive sufficient formal teaching during their clinical clerkships? - 18.
-Assess the balance between primary care and hospital teaching and the appropriateness of teaching settings for required public health and clinical experiences.

-C. Teaching and Evaluation

-- 19. Comment on the adequacy of the faculty supervision of medical students during required clinical experiences and any courses that include simulation, skill labs and computer-based learning.
-Discuss the effectiveness of efforts to ensure that all individuals who teach, including resident physicians and volunteer faculty members, are trained (or qualified) for their teaching responsibilities. - 20.
+Assess the balance between inpatient and ambulatory teaching and the appropriateness of the teaching sites used for required clinical experiences. - C. Teaching and Evaluation - 19.
+Comment on the adequacy of the supervision of medical students during required clinical experiences.
+Discuss the effectiveness of efforts to ensure that all individuals who participate in teaching, including resident physicians and volunteer faculty members, are prepared for their teaching responsibilities. - 20.
 Evaluate the adequacy of methods used to evaluate student attainment of the objectives of the educational program.
 How appropriate is the mix of testing and evaluation methods?
 Do students receive sufficient formative assessment in addition to summative evaluations?
-Discuss the timeliness of performance feedback to students across all academic years. - 21.
-Describe the system for ensuring that students have acquired the core clinical skills specified in the school's educational program objectives.
-Evaluate its adequacy and its link to the skills and competencies of each subject of the program.
-Are there any limitations in the school's ability to ensure that the clinical skills of all students are appropriately assessed?
-Special attention should be given to the effect of the increasing role of simulation-based learning.
+Discuss the timeliness of performance feedback to students in the preclinical and clinical years.

+- 21. Describe the system for ensuring that students have acquired the core clinical skills specified in the school's educational program objectives.
+Evaluate its adequacy.
+Are there any limitations in the school's ability to ensure that the clinical skills of all students are appropriately assessed? - D. Curriculum Management - 22.
+Assess the adequacy of mechanisms for managing the curriculum and ensuring a coherent and coordinated curriculum.
+Do the curriculum as a whole and its component parts undergo regular, systematic review?
-D. Curriculum Management

-- 22. Assess the adequacy of mechanisms for managing the curriculum and ensuring a coherent and coordinated curriculum.
-Do you have a curriculum committee?
-Do the curriculum as a whole and its parts undergo regular, systematic review?
 Are there sufficient resources (for the associate dean and the curriculum committee) to support the management of the curriculum? - 23.
-Judge the effectiveness of curriculum planning at your institution (relevance, comprehensiveness, equity, and fairness).
-Describe efforts to ensure appropriate participation in planning and that resources needed to carry out the plans will be available.
-How effective are the procedures to rectify any problems identified in the curriculum, and individual courses and clerkships?
+Judge the effectiveness of curriculum planning at your institution.
+Describe efforts to ensure that there is appropriate participation in planning and that resources needed to carry out the plans will be available.
+How effective are the procedures to rectify any problems identified in the curriculum, and in individual courses and clerkships?
 Describe and evaluate. - 24.
-For schools that operate geographically separate campuses, evaluate the effectiveness of mechanisms to assure that educational quality and student services are consistent across sites.
-Detail the role and methods of simulation based/online learning.
-Include the class size and faculty/student interaction.
+For schools that operate geographically separate campuses, evaluate the effectiveness of mechanisms to assure that educational quality and student services are consistent across sites - E. Evaluation of Program Effectiveness - 25.
+Describe the evidence indicating that your students are achieving institutional objectives. - 26.
+Discuss how information about your students and graduates is used to evaluate and improve the educational program.